· · ·

 You Approve

-We send you the draft.
-You approve, request changes, or ask us to hold.
-Nothing goes live without your consent.
+The system sends you the draft.
+You approve, request changes, or ask the system to hold.
+Nothing goes live without the consent.

 4